artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 > Orta and I met some friends over a weekend in Austria and, during our drive across the country, discussed the
 > possibility of developing this new iOS app as a completely open source project.
 We were both excited about the
-> prospect and had the support from dB to make it open.
+> prospect and had the support from dB. to make it open.

 → [Developing a Bidding Kiosk for iOS in Swift][eid-retro]